elypia/commandler/README.md

 * Commandler under the hood is using familiar APIs such as CDI, Hibernate, and DeltaSpike, which should massively reduce the learning curve, or if these things are new to you, give you enterprise knowledge through a smaller framework.
-* Using `Commandlerdoc` you can export your controllers/command as it's own website which may offer users a better experience when reading your chatbots documentation.
+* Using `CommandlerDoc` you can export your controllers/command as it's own website which may offer users a better experience when reading your chatbots documentation.

 ## Getting Started